MycoGlobe

 LONG-LASTING AND DURABLE 3D Prints with color and material options

 MycoGlobe is made from high-quality materials that are built to last.
-With proper care and maintenance, your MycoGlobe will provide you with years of mushroom growing fun.
+With proper care and maintenance, your MycoGlobe will provide you with years of mushroom science and research.

 Fits Most Mason Jars